0w3nM/python-portfolio3-memory-game/README.md

 * Tested on both local and Heroku terminal

 ## Bugs
+* In testing the game would only load the welcome message.

 ## Validator Testing
 * No errors reported through PEP8online.com

 # Deployment
+* Create a new Heoku App
+* Set buildpacks - Python then NodeJS
+* Link Heroku App to reposiory.
+* Click Deploy

 # Credits
-* Code Institute for layout, game repeat and while loop functions.
+* Code Institute for layout, game repeat and while loop functions and validation code.
 * Stack Overflow for guess_limit function.
 * Djangocentral.com for number of guesses fucntion.
 * YouTube for randomising and hinding the number sequnce.
+* Outside source that tweaked and added 'new_sequence function and 'guess_limit' function.